How to Plant, Grow, and Care for a Loquat Tree

 If you find your tree appears to be setting a lot of fruit, this is a good time to prune off some of the excess to ensure you have larger, healthy fruits instead of a bunch of tiny ones.

 As individual blossoms begin to swell into fruit, it’s also important to keep your tree warm.
 A cold snap can cause the flowers or fruit to fall off the tree.
-Avoid temperatures dropping below 30 degrees if at all possible.
+Avoid temperatures dropping below 30°F (-1°C) if at all possible.

-Fruit should be allowed to ripen on the tree, as it develops all of its sweetness and flavor during that ripening period.
-When it is ripe, the fruit softens up, and generally the entire tree will become ripe at or around the same period of time.
+Ripen the fruit on the tree to develop its sweetness and flavor.
+When it is ripe, the fruit softens up, and generally, the entire tree will become ripe at or around the same period of time.

 Flowering may not be consistent from year to year, and fruit set may vary.
 Some years may have a heavy harvest where others are much smaller.
 It depends on the weather conditions as to how well your loquat tree will produce annually.